In Association with Amazon.com

 Mohammed Dib (1920-2003)

 Mohammed Dib was born in Tlemcen, a city in western Algeria, near the border of Morocco.
-His father, whom Dib lost at an early age, was a carpenter.
+His father, whom Dib lost at the age of eleven, worked alternately as a carpenter, a shop keeper, and a business man.
 Dib was raised as a Sunni Muslim but he never attended Koranic school.
-At the age of fifteen, he began to write poems.
-His first piece of verse was published in 1946 under the signature of Diabi.

 It was only after Dib learned to read and write French that he learned to read Arabic.
 He attended primary school, high school, and after studying for a period at the university in Tlemcen he completed his studies in the city of Oujda.
 Between the years 1939 and 1959 Dib worked in odd jobs – as a teacher in a primary school at Aoudj Bghal, accountant in Oujda, employee for the Algerian railways, carpet designer in a weavig factory, interpreter for the American and Allied forces from 1943 to 1944, and journalist.

+At the age of fifteen, Dib began to write poems.
+His first piece of verse was published in 1946 under the signature of Diabi.
 During World War II Did studied literature at the University of Algeria.
+For a short stint in 1943, he was a French-English translator for the Free French forces.
 In 1950-51 he worked for the Communist newspaper Alger républicain, and also wrote the Liberté of the Algerian Communist Party.
 In 1951 he married Colette Bellissant, a French woman, the daughter of his former French teacher.
+They had four children.

 Dib was a member of the group known as the "Generation of '52," the year when Dib and Mouloud Mammeri entered the literary stage, or sometimes called the "Generation of '54" according to the war.
-These writers (of whom the most important were Dib, Mammeri, Mouloud Feraoun, and Yacine Kateb from Algeria; Albert Memmi from Tunisia; Ahmed Sefrioui and Driss Chraïbi from Morocco) formed a kind of exclusive club.
-They were products of colonial education, cut off from the illiterate masses, and using the language of political and administrative power, they wrote about being torn between two cultures.
+These writers (of whom the most important were Dib, Mammeri, Mouloud Feraoun, and Kateb Yacine from Algeria; Albert Memmi from Tunisia; Ahmed Sefrioui and Driss Chraïbi from Morocco) products of colonial education, and they wrote about being torn between two cultures.

 Dib maintained that he was not in exile; he regarded himself first and foremost as an Algerian, and made regular visits to his native Maghreb.
 Noteworthy, regardless that Camus exhibited an attitude of disdain and distrust towards all that is Arab, Muslim, and Oriental, Dib declared, that Camus is an Algerian writer.
 From 1967 he lived with his wife in La-Celle-Saint-Cloud, a Parision suburb, whehe many of the residents were North Africans.

-Le Sommeil d'Éve (1989, Eve's Slumber) and Neiges de Marbre (1990, Marble Snow) were set in a Nordic country (Finland?) and depicted a romance between a Nordic woman and Mediterranean man.
-They have a child but are estranged.
-In L'Infante maure (1994) the child is taken to her father's homeland, where she sees the other part of her heritage.
+Le Sommeil d'Éve (1989, Eve's Slumber) and Neiges de Marbre (1990, Marble Snow) were set in a Nordic country (Finland?) and depicted a romance between a Nordic woman, who is slowly going mad, and Mediterranean man.
+They have a daughter but are estranged.
+In the character of the woman Dib refers to Aino Kallas's novel The Wolf's Bride (1928).
+In L'Infante maure (1994) the child, named Lyyl (not a Finnish first name, Lyyli comes closest to it) is taken to her father's homeland, where she sees the other part of her heritage.
 Dib also translated into French texts by Finnish writers with Natalia Baschmakoff, and he visited Finland several times.
 In 1985 the summer issue of the literary magazine Europe, edited by Dib, was mostly devoted to Finland.

 In 1961 Dib published his first collection of poems, Ombre gardienne.
 His other collections include Formulaires (1970), Omneros (1975), Feu beau feu (1979), and Ó vive (1987).
 Dib has said that he was essentially a poet; he ceased to write novels in the 1960s and 1970s.
-Dib's work is characterized by ambiguity, wordplays, elliptical syntax, and subtle eroticism; a recurrent motif is light.
-Female chatacters are healing forces; in Did's early works they are not so much independent actors as mediators.
+In Dib's fiction, female chatacters are healing forces; in his early works they are not so much independent actors as mediators.
 In La grande maison Omar's grandmother is a suffering victim of poverty, but in Qui se souvient de la mer women actively participate in the revolution.

 Contemplating the midnight sun in Neiges de Marbre Dib said: "We have made night and day into to Signs; we have made the Sign of night dark, light the Sign of day.
 What has happened to this part of the world; its days, its nights.
 Has it fallen in-between, where each component of the time is confined to saying its opposite.
 In summer you are exiled from the night in the dead of the night; in winter, exiled from the day at high noon." ('Geomancing Dib's Transcultural Expression in Translation' by Madeleine Campbell, in CLCWeb: Comparative Literature and Culture, Volume 15, Issue 7, 2013, p.
-7)
+7; https://docs.lib.purdue.edu/clcweb/vol15/iss7/10/.
+Accessed 1 July 2025)

 Dib also wrote tales for children and a number of articles.
 In 1998 he received Prix Mallarmé for his collection L'Enfant-jazz.
 Mohammed Dib died at home in La Celle-Saint-Cloud outside Paris on May 2, 2003.
-A few months before his death, he said in an interview that "Algerians should be ashamed today of writing in an archaic language, Classical Arabic, which would be, for the French, the equivalent of writing in Latin or Greek".
-(Language Conflict in Algeria: From Colonialism to Post-Independence by Mohamed Benrabah, 2013, p.
+A few months before his death, he stated provocatively: "Algerians should be ashamed today of writing in an archaic language, Classical Arabic, which would be, for the French, the equivalent of writing in Latin or Greek".
+(Language Conflict in Algeria: From Colonialism to Post-Independence by Mohamed Benrabah, Bristol: Multilingual Matters, 2013, p.
 141) The Algerian government honoured the author posthumously during the Algiers book fair in 2003.
 French Culture Minister Jean-Jacques Aillagon called Dib "a spiritual bridge between Algeria and France, between the north and the Mediterranean."

-For further reading: Le théâtre des genres dans l'oeuvre de Mohammed Dib by Charles Bonn, Mounira Chatti, Naget Khadda (2023); Au commencement est le paysage: l'ancrage tlemcénien de l'œuvre de Mohammed Dib by Sabiha Benmansour (2021); Mohammed Dib, le maitre d'Œuvres by Rachid Mokhtari (2021); Representing Algerian Women: Kateb, Dib, Feraoun, Mammeri, Djebar by Edward John Still (2019); The Oxford Handbook of Arab Novelistic Traditions, edited by Wa"il S. Hassan (2017); To Hold the World Visible: Writing and History in the Work of Mohammed Dib by Jonathan Adjemian (dissertaion, 2016); Mohammed Dib: essentiellement poète by François Desplanques (2016); 'Mohammed Dib's Short Stories on the Memory of Algeria' by Imene Moulati, in Writing Africa in the Short Story: African Literature Today 31, edited by Ernest N. Emenyonu (2013); 'Algeria Trilogy: The Big House (La grande maison) (1952); Fire (L'incendie) (1954); Tunisian Loom (Le métier à tisser (1957),' in The Facts on File Companion to the French Novel by Karen Taylor (2006); Study Of Land And Milieu In The Works Of Algerian-born Writers Albert Camus, Mouloud Feraoun, and Mohammed Dib by Fawzia Ahmad (2005); Queer Nations: Marginal Sexualities in the Maghreb by Jarrod Hayes (2000); Colonial and Anti-Colonial Discourses: Albert Camus and Algeria: An Intertextual Dialogue with Mouloud Mammeri, Mouloud Feraoun, and Mohammed Dib by Ena C. Vulor (2000); Patrie/Watan: Representations of Algeria in the Early Works of Albert Camus, Mouloud Feraoun and Mohammed Dib by Fawzia Ahmad (1996); 'Dib, Mohammed,' in World Authors 1985-1990, edited by Vineta Colby (1995); Mohammed Dib by J. Déjeux (1987); Mohammed Dib, écrivain algérien by J. Déjeux (1977); North African Writing, edited by L. Ortzen (1970) - Note: In Morocco Driss Chraïbi made his debut as a novelist in 1954.
-Like Dib, Chraibi was influenced by the American writer William Faulkner.
+For further reading: Le théâtre des genres dans l'oeuvre de Mohammed Dib by Charles Bonn, Mounira Chatti, Naget Khadda (2023); Au commencement est le paysage: l'ancrage tlemcénien de l'œuvre de Mohammed Dib by Sabiha Benmansour (2021); Mohammed Dib, le maitre d'Œuvres by Rachid Mokhtari (2021); Representing Algerian Women: Kateb, Dib, Feraoun, Mammeri, Djebar by Edward John Still (2019); The Oxford Handbook of Arab Novelistic Traditions, edited by Waïl S. Hassan (2017); To Hold the World Visible: Writing and History in the Work of Mohammed Dib by Jonathan Adjemian (dissertation, 2016); Mohammed Dib: essentiellement poète by François Desplanques (2016); 'Mohammed Dib's Short Stories on the Memory of Algeria' by Imene Moulati, in Writing Africa in the Short Story: African Literature Today 31, edited by Ernest N. Emenyonu (2013); 'Algeria Trilogy: The Big House (La grande maison) (1952); Fire (L'incendie) (1954); Tunisian Loom (Le métier à tisser (1957),' in The Facts on File Companion to the French Novel by Karen Taylor (2006); Study Of Land And Milieu In The Works Of Algerian-born Writers Albert Camus, Mouloud Feraoun, and Mohammed Dib by Fawzia Ahmad (2005); Queer Nations: Marginal Sexualities in the Maghreb by Jarrod Hayes (2000); Colonial and Anti-Colonial Discourses: Albert Camus and Algeria: An Intertextual Dialogue with Mouloud Mammeri, Mouloud Feraoun, and Mohammed Dib by Ena C. Vulor (2000); Patrie/Watan: Representations of Algeria in the Early Works of Albert Camus, Mouloud Feraoun and Mohammed Dib by Fawzia Ahmad (1996); 'Dib, Mohammed,' in World Authors 1985-1990, edited by Vineta Colby (1995); (1987); Mohammed Dib, écrivain algérien by Jean Déjeux (1977); North African Writing, edited by Len Ortzen (1970)

 Selected works: